We Follow People Who Are Braver Than We Are

 That kind of courage creates trust.

-Because embodied courage gives other people permission to step forward too.
+Because embodied courage gives other people permission to step forward, too.

 That’s what Brand With Bravery™ really means.